by Dr Gonzo

 Usernames can be tricky, and if they fail to correct us on gender, isn't wrong?
 Or is it?

 |I know...check the bio.
 And if there's nothing there, or, like me, you take people on face value (there's a sucker born every minute), then the conversation will give them away sooner or later.
 Or so I thought.|

-Well, it isn't REALLY a lie...at least not straight away, and besides, whose business is it except the person who feels they have something to hide in the first place?
+Well, it isn't REALLY a lie...at least not straight away, and besides, whose business is it, except the person who feels they have something to hide, in the first place?

-Is gender reveal important in the context of things here on WDC?
+Is gender reveal important, in the context of things, here on WdC?

 I'm almost embarrassed to say that this was the case for me.
 How could I not know?
 The bio was correct, and I have no excuse except I am naïve and didn't think to check.
 And the BIG question is, should it matter?

-Of course, there are two sides to every coin, and to take a quote from one of my favourite movies, 'Pulp Fiction, '"Allow me to retort."
-S L Jackson (Jules).
+Of course, there are two sides to every coin, and to take a quote from one of my favourite movies, 'Pulp Fiction, "Allow me to retort."
+Samuel.
+L. Jackson (Jules).

-Is it Ok for me to set up a fake email, use a female username and pretend that I am a woman?
-For God knows what reason anyone would want to do this?
+Is it OK for me to set up a fake email, use a female username and pretend that I am a woman?
+(For God knows what reason anyone would want to do this).

-I mean, isn't that a little presumptuous and might I say, ridiculous?
-To think that any and all men want to have relations with...well, with them all...seriously?
+I mean, isn't that a little presumptuous, and might I say, ridiculous?
+To think that any and all men want to have relations with any and all women online...seriously?